-- 1. Is owned, leased or contracted by a school authority; - 2.
-Is used for the transportation of eligible passengers; - 3.
-Has a passenger seating capacity of 12 or more; and - Is without an exception a Type I, Type II, Type III or Type IV school bus as described in the CSA Standard D 250-M 2001 as amended or replaced from time to time as issued by the Canadian Standards Association.
+- 1. is owned, leased or contracted by a school authority; - 2. is used for the transportation of eligible passengers; - 3. has a passenger seating capacity of 12 or more; and - 4. a Type II, Type III or Type IV school bus as described in the CSA Standard D 250-M 2001 as amended or replaced from time to time as issued by the Canadian Standards Association.